hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/helpers/categories.rst

-# Example demonstrating how to test with specific error types (replace with your actual exceptions if needed)
+# Example demonStarting how to test with specific error types (replace with your actual exceptions if needed)
 # def test_filter_categories_invalid_input_type():
 #     with pytest.raises(TypeError):
 #         filter_parent_categories(123)